Canon M50 vs Fujifilm X-Pro1

-The M50 is a recent model that features in the current product line-up of Canon.
-In contrast, the X-Pro1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-Pro1 was succeeded by the Fujifilm X-Pro2.
+Both the M50 and the X-Pro1 have been discontinued, but can regularly be found used on eBay.
+The X-Pro1 was replaced by the Fujifilm X-Pro2, while the M50 was followed by the Canon M50 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what is the bottom line?
 Which of the two cameras – the Canon M50 or the Fujifilm X-Pro1 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS M50: